 Having showers

-It is fine to get your stitches wet after Gynecomastia surgery, meaning you can wash and bathe right after.
+Getting your stitches wet after Gynecomastia surgery is fine, meaning you can wash and bathe right after.
 However, keep incisions and scars clean to avoid infection.
-Thorough aftercare instructions will be given and you can ask your surgeon questions before the surgery.
+Thorough aftercare instructions will be given, and you can ask your surgeon questions before the surgery.

 Discomfort

-It is normal to feel some discomfort after male breast reduction, this comes from the swelling and soreness, which will go away after a few days.
+It is normal to feel some discomfort after male breast reduction.
+This is due to swelling and soreness, which typically subside after a few days.
 Your surgeon may prescribe medication to help with this.

 Going back to work

-Following your male breast reduction procedure, you need to rest for a maximum of 7 days, (depending on how invasive the surgery was), before going back to work.
-However, if your work requires heavy lifting or rigorous movement, you might need more time away from work to make sure you’re ready.
+Following your male breast reduction procedure, you need to rest for a maximum of 7 days (depending on how invasive the surgery was) before going back to work.
+However, if your work requires heavy lifting or rigorous physical activity, you may need more time away to ensure you’re fully recovered.

 Exercise

-You would normally need to avoid strenuous exercise like weight training for 6 weeks.
+You would typically need to avoid strenuous exercise like weight training for 6 weeks.
 However, light exercise may still be possible.
-We recommend low-impact cardio such as walking or using a stationary bike or any exercise that focuses on the lower body.
+We recommend low-impact cardio such as walking, using a stationary bike, or any exercise that focuses on the lower body.

 Driving

-Centre for Surgery does not recommend that you drive for up to 72 hours after your gynecomastia surgery.
-This is because anaesthesia may still be in your body and can affect focus.
-Remember to have transport arranged to take you home after the cosmetic surgery.
-You should have a responsible adult escort to look after you for the first 24 hours.
+Surgeons at Centre for Surgery do not recommend driving for up to 72 hours after your gynecomastia surgery.
+This is because anaesthesia may still be in your body and can affect your focus.
+Remember to arrange for transport to take you home after the cosmetic surgery.
+You should have a responsible adult escort with you for the first 24 hours.

 RELATED: How to get rid of Gynecomastia without surgery?